bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     1. Building the main structure of the Flutter project
     2. Implementing core managers: network, navigation, and local storage managers
     3. Adding multi-theme and multi-language structure base.
-    4. Implementing sign up screen, making its back-end connection
+    4. Implementing sign up screen
+    5. Back-end connection of the sign up screen using REST API
-    5. Writing tests of the sign up screen
+    6. Writing widget and screen tests of the sign up screen
+    7. Writing network tests of the signup screen
-    6. Implementing static profile screen
+    8. Implementing static profile screen
-    7. Writing tests of the profile screen
+    9. Writing tests of the profile screen
-    8. Make the app icon as our logo and configure the app name
+    10. Make the app icon as our logo and configure the app name in the all required files
-    9. Implementing bottom navigation and app bars
+    11. Implementing bottom navigation and app bars
-    10. Reviewing all works done by the mobile teammates
+    12. Reviewing all works done by the mobile teammates
-    11. Determination of the endpoints, request and response bodies
+    13. Determination of the endpoints, request and response bodies
-    12. Implement app icon and app name to the required config files
+    14. Implementing the validation check for the sign up form.
+    15. Creating lots of helpful generic widgets (like custom form field, base text and so on) for the use of the team
+    16. Doing research on how to write tests with Flutter & how to mock network requests
+    17. Creating helper methods for testing

 - **Mehmet Gökay Yıldız**
     1. Initializing the project.
     2. Creating the initial sign up and login forms.
     3. Implementing the forget password page.
     4. Implementing the validation check for the forget password form.
     5. Implementing the backend connection between the forget password page and our REST API.
     6. Implementing unit tests for the forget password page.
     7. Integrating mockup home screen to the project.
     8. Conducting research on React libraries, frameworks, and methodologies that will be used during our development process.
     9. Implementing methods for validation.
     10. Implementing methods for backend connection.
     11. Reviewing the works done by the frontend team.

 ---------